 Because of this it is vital to keep the club at the top – if it slips, it loses its universal appeal and its premium price.
 So they have to keep adding to the debt by buying new players for success today.

 The danger of this approach is that either football in general or Man U in particular will lose the attraction and the billionaires will find something else to play with.
 This could happen if Ferguson leaves Man U, or if Italian style fighting at matches returned to the English game, or if there was a match fixing scandal, or quite simply if football wasn’t sexy any more.

 This could happen – all bubbles burst in the end.
 You might recall the South Seas Company (which gave the government £7 million to fight a war in France, and later took over all the national debt of £30 million and paid 5% interest (coincidentally the current bank rate).
-Shares rose to 10 times their value, everything collapsed, and it brought down the government)
+Shares rose to 10 times their value, everything collapsed,

 The dot com revolution was another – and although the government’s didn’t fall, the banks almost did – they survived just in time to fall over again in the sub-prime housing market.